harlantwood/html_massage/README.md

  * Remove headers and footers and navigation, and strip to only the "content" part of the HTML
  * Sanitize tags, removing javascript and styling
- * Convert your HTML to markdown, plain text, or sanitized HTML
+ * Convert HTML to markdown, plain text, or sanitized HTML

 ## Massaging from the command line